 Potential burglars may appear to be a sales representative or a utility worker and they may knock on doors to see if anyone is home.
-Make a note of any unidentified persons on your street and record their height, weight, age, clothing, and ethnicity.
-Report this information to the Sheriff’s Department.
+Make a note of their location and physical description and report this information to the Sheriff’s Department.

 Other potentially suspicious activities include: